OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

     - `proactivelyInstallUserApp`: If proactive app installation should be enabled.
 Default is true.
 If enabled, the application will proactively install the User bot for recipients.
     - `userAppExternalId`: Default value is 148a66bb-e83d-425a-927d-09f4299a9274.
 This is the external Id provided in the User app manifest.
     - `defaultCulture`: By default the application contains en-US resources.
 You may add/update the resources for other locales and update this configuration if desired.
     - `hostingPlanSku`: The pricing tier for the hosting plan.
-Defaul value: Standard.
+Default value: Standard.
 You may choose between Basic, Standard and Premium.
     - `hostingPlanSize`: The size of the hosting plan (small - 1, medium - 2, or large - 3).
 Default value: 1
     - `gitRepoUrl` - The URL to the GitHub repository to deploy.
 Default value: [https://github.com/OfficeDev/microsoft-teams-company-communicator-app.git](https://github.com/OfficeDev/microsoft-teams-company-communicator-app.git)
     - `gitBranch` - The branch of the GitHub repository to deploy.
 Default value: master